Sunday, November 17, 2024

 u = (u+τ(u))/2 + (u-τ(u))/2.

 We can write it as u = uR + uI.
 Then τ(uR) = uRτ(uI) = - uI.
-In other words we split Cl(V) into two eigensubspaces of τ.
+In other words we split Cl(V) into a direct sum of two eigensubspaces of τ.
 It can be easily checked that these eigenspaces are invariant under the action 1).

 Exercise 3.
 Verify the last statement.